Symplectic/vivo-harvester-old-deprecated/README.md

 2. Select 'edit configurations'
 3. In the dialog, click the + icon at the top of the tree on the left.
 Choose 'Application'
 4. On the right, change the name to 'ElementsFetch'
-5. Set the main class to: uk.co.symplectic.vivoweb.harvester.fetch.ElementsFetch
+5. Set the main class to: uk.co.symplectic.vivoweb.harvester.app.ElementsFetchAndTranslate
 6. Set program arguments to: -X elements.config.xml
-7. Set working directory to: <project dir>/example-scripts/example-elements
+7. Set working directory to: <project dir>/elements-harvester/example-scripts/example-elements/vivo-1.6
 8. Save this configuration (click OK).

 You should now be able to run and/or debug the Elements harvester.
 You will need to ensure that the "elements.config.xml" file inside example-scripts/example-elements has been configured correctly,